carnival-data/carnival-demo-biomedical/README.md

 ./gradlew run
 ```

-After a few minutes, there should now be a server running at http://localhost:5858.
+After a few minutes, there should be a server running at http://localhost:5858.

 ## Testing with Docker
 Run tests with the following: